200Tigersbloxed/HRtoVRChat_OSC/README.md

 To get your widgetId, go to your Pulsoid dashboard, go to the Widgets tab, hit Configure on any widget (I recommend the default one), and copy the long string of characters after the last slash in the URL (red/highlighted in attached image)

 ![widgetId](https://cdn.discordapp.com/attachments/887159486677151814/937249892995326012/unknown.png)

+### The Config says "Loaded Config is null!
+Cannot continue"

+This means that a config was not found in your `HRtoVRChat_OSC` container for the UI app (only).
+Please make sure the software is updated and that you have run it at least once.

 ### I found a bug/issue with the program